mxf293/End-to-End_MR_Fingerprinting_Reconstruction/README.md

 The neural network model inputs 3D MRF signal data and outputs the tissue parameter T1 map.
 The dataset with 38 examples is split into 30 for training and 8 for test.
 Early stopping is used to prevent overfitting.

 ### Results
 The reconstruction is incredibly fast and robust.
 The T1 map can be recovered from a highly aliased MRF data with great details.
 It also shows robustness against stray points in case of subpar image segmentation.
-Moreover, the current neural network structure is trained and tuned with only 30 examples.
+Moreover, the current neural network model is trained and tuned with only 30 examples.
 Higher accuracy is expected to be achieved with more data.

 <p align="center">
 <img src="https://github.com/mxf293/End-to-End_MR_Fingerprinting_Reconstruction/blob/master/pics/Recon%20T1%20-%20Ground%20Truth%20T1.png" width="600" height="300">